guglielmof/firs/README.md

 shrd_path = ./data/shardings/
 ```

+Non-public elements, such as the qrels, are not provided by firs.
+They need to be placed in the path specified in the configuration file.
+In any cases, firs can used to build runs and grid of points starting from a collection.

 <h2>Initializing firs</h2>
 Once the configuration file is ready, it is possible to start working with firs.